vortex-es/vortex-es.github.io/markets/forecast.md

 keywords: forecast, service, energy, management, imbalance
 ---

-<p class="lead"><strong>VORTEX</strong> has developed an state of art forecast service to support windfarm asset management efficiency.
-We are awarded that accuracy on weather and on energy production is quite important in order to fulfill grid authorities requirements and to manage correctly the O&M operations.
-At Vortex, we have taken care to implement a robust forecast platform with the best input data and multimodel flow.</p>
+<p class="lead">Reliable weather and energy production forecast is the basis to build an efficient windfarm asset management strategy.
+Vortex forecasts have been designed with accuracy in mind, taking also into account robusteness and usability.
+Our forecasts are based on the state-of-art of the modeling technology and input data, optimize weather models ouput with site specific gathered information through powerful adaptative statistical techniques, and deliver results by means of a extremely easy-to-use interface or the channel preferred by the client.</p>

-##Power Forecast, when the accuracy is key
+##Power Forecast, when the accuracy is the key

-Grid and power system planning, handling information for decision making Vortex optimized wind power forecast platform serves the different needs for the operation of a power system like power plant operation, trading, grid operation, etc.

-FORECAST open a window on power productions from next hour to next days.
+Vortex Power Forecast service opens a window on energy productions from next hour to next days.
+Delivered securely and automatically, its performance can be checked in a constantly update online validation exercise.

-##Wind Forecast for O&M; wind conditions for tomorrow's weather

-Reliable and accurate wind conditions information for the next 24 hours or days can save money and time.

-Vortex Wind FORECAST product has been designed to maximize all the available information and to localize the prediction with a smart set of advanced statistical and dynamical models
+##Wind Forecast, simplify your O&M decisions

+Vortex Wind Forecast service is the result of more than 20 years experience with manufacturers maintenance teams.
+Based on their requests, an extremely easy-to-use interface has been designed to fulfill O&M, always urgent, needs.

-Contact us and will offer you access to our Forecast interface with samples, try us.
+Contact us for a try-out access to our wind and power forecast for your windfarm location.